 Does Your Credit Score Affect Getting Hired?

 You know the words ‘credit report’ and ‘credit score.’
-You've heard that credit scores matter when it comes to getting a car loan or a mortgage.
-Did you know that credit reports might also appear in the job world?
-In fact, your credit might matter more than you think.
+You've probably heard that credit scores are crucial when applying for a car loan or a mortgage.

-I remember the first time I saw my credit score.
-It was printed on the top corner of my Macy’s credit card statement.
-It read 680, and I was about 19 years old.
-I remember being happy with the number, but it was an uninformed happiness.
-I didn’t know anything about credit scores at the time.
-I didn’t know what a credit report was, or how it differed from my credit score.
+I still remember the first time I saw my credit score.
+It was printed on the top corner of my Macy’s credit card statement, and I was around 19 years old.
+I recall feeling pleased with the number, but it was an uninformed sense of satisfaction.

 What is Your Credit Report?